 In addition to walking, balance is important to avoid falls and broken bones like wrist or hip fractures that can have a negative impact on physical abilities.
 If you don’t know where to start, first see your doctor to make certain there are no risks to exercise based on your health conditions.
 Inquire about a physical or occupational therapy evaluation.

 Take the Next Step Toward Brain Fitness

-After a visit with your doctor, plan to attend an exercise classes in person at a fitness center, watch an online exercise video, participate in sit and be fit classes on television.
-Many fitness centers have trainers available who can show you strengthening exercises and how to use equipment.
+After a visit with your doctor, plan to attend an exercise class in person at a fitness center, watch an online exercise video, participate in sit and be fit classes on television.
+Many fitness centers have trainers available who can show you strengthening exercises and how to use the equipment.
 Fitness centers offer day passes to allow you to try out classes and equipment to make certain the center is a good match for your needs.